liyunyi0490/sar-powerline-detection/README.md

 - `fusion_model_best.pt`: Multimodal fusion model for combining optical and SAR features
 - `yolo_detect_best.pt`: YOLO detection model for powerline and tower detection

-**Note**: Model weights are large files and should be managed with Git LFS when uploading to GitHub.

 ## Citation
 This project uses the SRSPTD dataset from LSKF-YOLO, which requires citing the following paper: